AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     package body P
       with SPARK_Mode => Off
     is
-       -- body is NOT IN SPARK, so ignored by GNATprove end P;
+       -- body is NOT IN SPARK, so is ignored by GNATprove end P;

 The package ``P`` only defines entities whose specifications are in the SPARK subset.
-However, it can use all Ada features in its body which, therefore, should not be analyzed and have the :ada:`SPARK_Mode` aspect set to `Off`.
+However, it wants to use all Ada features in its body.
+Therefore the body should not be analyzed and has its :ada:`SPARK_Mode` aspect set to `Off`.

-:ada:`SPARK_Mode` can be specified in a fine-grained manner on a per-unit basis.
-More precisely, a package has four different parts: the visible and private parts of its specification, as well as the declarative and statement part of its body.
-On each of these parts, :ada:`SPARK_Mode` can be specified to be either `On` or `Off`.
-In the same way, a subprogram has two parts: its specification and its body.
+You can specify :ada:`SPARK_Mode` in a fine-grained manner on a per-unit basis.
+An Ada package has four different components: the visible and private parts of its specification and the declarative and statement parts of its body.
+You can specify :ada:`SPARK_Mode` as being either `On` or `Off` on any of those parts.
+Likewise, a subprogram has two parts: its specification and its body.

-A general rule in SPARK is that when :ada:`SPARK_Mode` has been set to `Off`, it can never be switched to `On` again.
-This prevents both setting :ada:`SPARK_Mode` to `On` on subunits of a unit with :ada:`SPARK_Mode` `Off` and switching back to :ada:`SPARK_Mode` `On` on a part of a given unit when a previous part had been set to `Off`.
+A general rule in SPARK is that once :ada:`SPARK_Mode` has been set to `Off`, it can never be switched `On` again in the same part of a package or subprogram.
+This prevents setting :ada:`SPARK_Mode` to `On` for subunits of a unit with :ada:`SPARK_Mode` `Off` and switching back to :ada:`SPARK_Mode` `On` for a part of a given unit where it was set fo `Off` in a previous part.

 Code Examples / Pitfalls